oweb36/mws-docs/Characters/Air Conditioners/VXU.md

 - CTUX
 - MXU

 MXU is Daikin 2MXU40GV1B.
 DeltaCXG is a wall-mounted Daikin CTXU42G2V1B, while CTUX is a wall-mounted Daikin CTXU50G2V1B.
 This is because VXU is a **Daikin Multi-Ururu Multi-Split system**.
 VXU is a [heat pump](Air%20Conditioners.md) system, as all their members (DeltaCXG, MXU and CTUX) are heat pumps.
+They are basically siblings, but also the same person.

 CTUX was from AACOS while DeltaCXG was from an old part of old ObjecWeb36.